frederic-perez/AmE-dictionary/data/dictionary.md

 __enshrined__
 __ensnare__ _v_ :five: /ɪnˈsnɛː,ɛn-/ (ensnaring) To take or catch in or as if in a snare. _They were ensnared in city centre traffic._ :es: entrampar
 __ensue__ _v_ :five::hammer: (ensued, ensuing) _Complications ensue._
-__ENT__ _abbr_ :two: Ear, nose and throat doctors, often called ENT doctors, specialize in problems around your head and neck.
+__ENT__ _abbr_ :three: Ear, nose and throat doctors, often called ENT doctors, specialize in problems around your head and neck.
 __entail__ _v_ :three::hammer: (entails)
 __enthrall__ _v_ :five: (enthralled, enthralling) To hold spellbound; captivate: _The magic show enthralled us._
 __enthuse__ _v_ :seven::hammer: (enthused, enthusing) _It has enthused fans._